 Corporate Africa has used its thirty years of Public Relations, Marketing, and Promotion experience to build, manage, and run the AfCFTA (African Continental Free Trade Area) Members Network Business Register targeting and connecting SMEs and corporations across the markets of Africa: The Business Register which is an integral part of Corporate Africa Newsletter increases, partnerships and trade between businesses, building capacity and strengthening value chains across the borders of the African Continental Free Trade Area.
 List your Business Today in the AfCFTA Business Register and Network Directory.

-The IATF generates US$40 billion in trade deals, and AfCFTA is a US$3 trillion trade market.
+AfCFTA Business Register is a continuation of the goals of the IATF which works to build bridges between AfCFTA states, and in 2021 was forecast to generate US$40 billion in trade deals in the AfCFTA US$3 trillion markets.
 Corporate Africa experience teams and associates are qualified experts with experience in governments, marketing, public relations, and work experience in diverse nations.